Help Me Choose Finder

 THE TEAM

-1 UX designer, 1 product manager, 2 visual designers, 1 experience strategist
+1 UX designer, 1 product manager, 2 visual designers, 1 experience strategist, 2 copywriters

 TIMELINE